Carlos Salces

-Carlos Salces (born 29 February 1972 in Mexico City) is a self-made producer-writer-director-editor.
+Carlos Salces is a Mexican filmmaker.
+He is known for his 2003 film Zurdo ("Lefty").

+Career

-His passion for films began at age 11 while working as an actor in Redondo by Raúl Busteros and began working in feature films with prominent Mexican directors involving himself with all aspects of film-making and developing his first video shorts and documentaries at a very early age.
-In 1990, he directed Aquí No Pasa Nada (Nothing Happens Here) his first feature-length home video.
+Salces' passion for films began at age 11 while working as an actor in Redondo by Raúl Busteros.
+He began working in feature films with prominent Mexican directors, involving himself with all aspects of filmmaking and developing his first video shorts and documentaries.
+In 1990, he directed Aquí No Pasa Nada (Nothing Happens Here), his first feature-length home video.

-He established himself working as an editor in 1993 for various feature films and in the same year he directed the controversial short film Cuarto Oscuro (Dark Room).
+He established himself working as an editor in 1993 for various feature films and in the same year he directed the short film Cuarto Oscuro (Dark Room).